revbayes/revbayes.github.io/tutorials/div/index.md

 ![]( figures/birth_rate_prior_posterior.png)
 > Estimates of the
-posterior and prior distribution of the ‘birth_rate‘ visualized in `Tracer`.
+posterior and prior distribution of the `birth_rate` visualized in `Tracer`.
 The prior (black curve) shows the lognormal distribution that we chose as the prior distribution.

 Estimating the marginal likelihood of the model
 ===============================================

-With a fully specified model, we can set up the ‘powerPosterior()‘ analysis to create a file of ‘powers’ and likelihoods from which we can estimate the marginal likelihood using stepping-stone or path sampling.
+With a fully specified model, we can set up the `powerPosterior()` analysis to create a file of 'powers' and likelihoods from which we can estimate the marginal likelihood using stepping-stone or path sampling.
 This method computes a vector of powers from a beta distribution, then executes an MCMC run for each power step while raising the likelihood to